 If you’ve ever searched for a business near you, and seen a ton of helpful information about the business come up on Google – with photos of the company, buttons to find directions, visit their website and give them a call, and even some posts written by the company themselves – then you’ve probably interacted with their Google My Business profile.

-Here’s what the Google My Business profile looks like for us:
+Here’s what a Google My Business profile looks like for Shoreditch Grind, which isn’t too far from the Base Creative office:

 Why is Google My Business important for SEO?